Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 3. `Seed Map`: This option generates a map from an RMS using a specified seed.

+!!! question
     What is a seed you ask?

     Each generation of a particular RMS in the game has a number attached to it called its "seed" that uniquely identifies that particular generation of the RMS.
 Generating a map with the same RMS and seed twice will give you the exact same map!

 ### 1.2.
 AI Map Type